Patronus: Identifying and Mitigating Transferable Backdoors in Pre-trained Language Models: Introduction

 \section{Introduction}

-The widespread adoption of large-scale pre-trained language models (PLMs) has led to a heavy reliance on third-party model platforms such as HuggingFace\footnote{https://huggingface.co/}, ModelZoo\footnote{https://www.modelzoo.co/}, and ModelScope\footnote{https://www.modelscope.cn/}.
-While this ecosystem accelerates development, it exposes the PLMs supply chain to \textbf{transferable backdoor} attacks, which is defined as a hidden malicious trigger injected into a pre-trained foundation model that persists through the fine-tuning process and remains effective in various downstream tasks~\citep{guo2022threats,wei2024bdmmt,2025arXiv250809456L}.
+The paradigm of Natural Language Processing (NLP) has been fundamentally transformed by the advent of large-scale Pre-trained Language Models (PLMs).
+Due to the intensive computational and data requirements, pre-training of PLMs is generally conducted by third-party organization, and the industry and academia have been heavily reliant on a supply chain ecosystem including third-party model repositories such as HuggingFace\footnote{https://huggingface.co/}, ModelZoo\footnote{https://www.modelzoo.co/}, and ModelScope\footnote{https://www.modelscope.cn/}.
+In this ecosystem, downstream users typically download PLMs and fine-tune them on task-specific datasets to achieve state-of-the-art performance.
+While this ``pre-train, then fine-tune'' paradigm accelerates development, it exposes the supply chain to severe security threats, such as the ``PoisonGPT'' supply chain attack\footnote{https://blog.mithrilsecurity.io/poisongpt-how-we-hid-a-lobotomized-llm-on-hugging-face-to-spread-fake-news/} and \textbf{transferable backdoor attacks}.

-As shown in Figure~\ref{attack}, attackers inject backdoors into PLMs through data poisoning and incremental training~\citep{kurita2020weight, zhang2021trojaning, li2021backdoor,zhao2022fedprompt,chen2022kallima}.
-Due to the inheritability of model parameters~\citep{guo2022threats}, these backdoors survive the fine-tuning process, allowing a single compromised PLM to infect multiple downstream applications simultaneously.
-Furthermore, multiple downstream models derived from the same PLM tend to share similar feature representations, enabling the backdoors implanted in the PLM to affect a variety of distinct downstream natural language processing (NLP) tasks, including sentiment analysis~\citep{socher2013recursive}, spam detection~\citep{metsis2006spam}, and toxicity detection~\citep{zampieri2019semeval}.
-These vulnerabilities allow attackers to achieve widespread control over downstream NLP models merely by injecting transferable backdoors into PLMs and uploading them to online platforms.\looseness=-1
+As shown in \autoref{attack}, attackers inject backdoors into PLMs through data poisoning and incremental training~\citep{kurita2020weight, zhang2021trojaning, li2021backdoor,zhao2022fedprompt,chen2022kallima}. \textbf{Unlike traditional backdoors, transferable backdoors are injected during the pre-training phase}.
+Due to the inheritance of model parameters~\citep{guo2022threats}, these backdoors possess a high degree of persistence; they remain dormant and intact throughout the downstream fine-tuning process, allowing a single compromised foundation model to simultaneously infect a multitude of downstream applications~\citep{guo2022threats,socher2013recursive,wei2024bdmmt,2025arXiv250809456L}.
+These vulnerabilities allow attackers to achieve widespread control over downstream NLP models merely by injecting transferable backdoors into PLMs and uploading them to online platforms.

-Despite the severity of this transferable backdoors threat, defensive research remains nascent and difficult~\citep{weilmsanitator, zhu2023removing, kim2024obliviate,singh2024rethinking,cheng2025backdoor}.
-The most advanced defense, LMSanitator~\citep{weilmsanitator}, attempts to identify backdoors by analyzing the continuous output feature space.
-While effective for frozen models, this approach faces a critical limitation in transfer learning: fine-tuning on downstream tasks inevitably modifies model parameters, leading to a shift in the output manifold.
-Consequently, backdoor features identified in the pre-trained phase may no longer align with those in the fine-tuned model, rendering output-centric defenses ineffective for downstream users.\looseness=-1